OpenLI-NZ/openli/doc/ProvisionerDoc.md

 * ALU Shim ID -- if you are using OpenLI to convert Alcatel-Lucent intercepts to ETSI-compliant records, this is the value that will be in the intercept-id fields of the packets emitted by the mirror.
+* Static IPs -- if the target has a static IP (range), you can use this parameter to tell OpenLI which IPs belong to the target.

 If you have using User as the target identification method, you will need to ensure that the OpenLI collectors receive a copy of all RADIUS traffic